mobileteamt/ERP-APP/README.md

 - Set your base url in app/Config/App.php.
 - Set your database details in the /app/Config/Database.php file on the $default array.
+- You can find the database in the root of the app "erp_ci_db" OR you can create a database using the command "php spark migrate"

 - Front end URL: <base_url>/erp-app/
 - Admin URL: <base_url>/admin/